-- Fainting: Done by a random orange-haired woman upon her sight of Frosty and the kids marching to the North Pole.
+- Faint in Shock: A random orange-haired woman faints when she sees Frosty and the kids marching to the North Pole in her hand mirror.

 - Freeze Sneeze: Frosty and Karen's train ride toward the North Pole in a refrigerated boxcar is cut short when Karen starts sneezing and Frosty realizes the boxcar is too cold for her.

 - Friend to All Living Things: Santa, "who, as you know, speaks a fluent rabbit."